Panzer-Brigade 150 – December 1944 – January 1945

 German Counter Offensive in the Belgian Ardennes (1944-1945) (Maj Keith H. Barber)

+✅ This post was reviewed and corrected as part of the 2025 Historical Accuracy Update.Reviewed by Doc Snafu on April 4, 2026.
 Document source: The Germans Ardennes Counter-Offensive December 16, 1944, to January 2, 1945, Ardennes Alsace Campaign, Type of operation: Army Group Offensive, Advanced Infantry Officers Class #1, Major Keith H. Barber.
 Infantry School, Fort Benning, Georgia.
-INTRODUCTION On June 6, 1944, the Allied Armies under the command of Gen Dwight D. Eisenhower came over the beaches of Normandy, embarked upon the invasion of the continent to bring to a successful conclusion the war in Europe by the destruction of the German field forces in the West.
-Seven weeks later, they had captured the Port of Cherbourg, cleared the Cotentin Peninsula of...
+INTRODUCTION On June 6, 1944, the Allied Armies under the command of Gen Dwight D. Eisenhower came over the beaches of Normandy, embarked upon the invasion of the continent to bring to a successful conclusion the war in Europe by the destruction of the...

 Fallschirmjäger Troops in the US 3-A Sector (1945)